 The combination therapy also produced an unexpected but welcome result: the mice returned to a normal weight, the same weight as the healthy control group mice that had been reared on a low-fat diet.

-The team is also investigating if higher number of progenitor cells – beyond the five million tested in this study – can achieve the same results without the need for additional drugs.
+The team is also investigating if a higher number of progenitor cells – beyond the five million tested in this study – can achieve the same results without the need for additional drugs.

 BACKGROUND.
 TYPE 2 DIABETES